hsinyenwu/Circadian_timeseries/README.md

 ### Procedures:
 1. Download the data
-2. Remove adaptor and rRNA/tRNA/snRNA/snoRNA contamination
+2. Remove adaptor (with fastx toolkit) and rRNA/tRNA/snRNA/snoRNA contamination
 3. Map reads to transcriptome with Kallisto
 4. Use the TPM value from Kallisto for running [JTK cycle](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3119870/)
 5. Write a R Shiny app for presenting the result